mountbatt/deepl-translate-buttons/README.md

 Its perfect to fasten the translation of ACF-Fields or other custom fields … Editors have to register a free or pro API Account at [DeepL.com](https://www.deepl.com/en/pro-api).

+It also works on large classic editor posts and DeepLs AI will preserve code fragments too!

 Settings:
 You need the url to the API (free or pro) and your own API-Key: